Coronavirus: Employee rights

 Could my employer reduce my salary?

-They could simply give you your notice and give you another contract of employment with the lower pay.
-Then they could tell you that if you don’t agree to work on the new contract, your employment would end when your notice period was over.
+They could tell you that if you didn’t agree to work under the new contract, your employment would end when your notice period was over.

 If you want to self-isolate because of Coronavirus, but you are not sick yourself, then the current legislation does not entitle you to SSP.

-If you are a vulnerable person, for example old or with underlying health conditions, then again, the current legislation does not entitle you to SSP.
-Still, we would advise you to get an isolation note online on the NHS 111 website mentioned above.
-This would then entitle you to SSP.
+If you are a vulnerable person, for example, old or with underlying health conditions, then again, the current legislation does not entitle you to SSP.

 If, however, you are able to work remotely, and your employer agrees that you may do so, then in those circumstances, you will be entitled to your usual pay.